-Wherever you have cattle, and cattle ranches, you have people on horseback tending to them.
-They're called by many names: cowboy in the US; gaucho in Argentina, Uruguay and southern Brazil; vaqueiro in northern Brazil; huaso in Chile and llanero in Colombia and Venezuela.
+Wherever you have cattle and cattle ranches, you have people on horseback tending to them.
+They're called by many names: a cowboy in the US; gaucho in Argentina, Uruguay, and southern Brazil; vaqueiro in northern Brazil; huaso in Chile, and llanero in Colombia and Venezuela.

 The men who work the cattle are called gauchos, from the Quechua huachu, which means orphan or vagabond.
 Spanish settlers distinguished the two by calling orphans gauchos and vagabonds gauchos, but over time the usage melded into gaucho.

-They had no way of preserving meat, and after butchering a cow, would cook it immediately over an open fire.
-This was the beginning of the asado, still popular today.
-Meat and maté, were the mainstays of their diets and the brewing and consumption of this herb called yerba maté was a several times a day ritual.
-Yerba Mate: How to Use It describes the preparation of the maté infusion, the cup, either a dried gourd or wooden cup, and the filtered straw called a bombilla.
+They had no way of preserving meat, and after butchering a cow would cook it immediately over an open fire.
+This was the beginning of the Asado, still popular today.
+Meat and maté were the mainstays of their diets and the brewing and consumption of this herb called yerba maté were several times a day ritual.

 It wasn't always so.
 In the beginning, they were looked down on as lower-class, mestizos, but when the wars of independence against Spain began, and commanders looked for able-bodied men, the gauchos were called into service and commanded the respect of the military.
 Today, in Argentina, June 16 is a holiday, celebrating the gaucho contribution to the War of Independence.